Overview

 Division of labor

-• ratingmodels — the pricing layer: manual and experience rate build-up, credibility blending, rate indication and rate-change decomposition, GLM relativities with model evaluation, renewal constraints, and pricing scenarios with closed-form margin solves.
+• ratingmodels — the pricing layer: manual and experience rate build-up, credibility blending, rate indication and rate-change decomposition, GLM relativities with diagnostics and confidence intervals, frequency–severity models, credibility-smoothed factors, validation splits and tables, renewal constraints, rate-dislocation reporting, and pricing scenarios with closed-form margin solves.

 • lossmodels — loss-distribution modeling: severity and frequency fitting (complete data or under deductibles and limits), model selection and diagnostics, and aggregate loss.